-Decreasing the long periods that you spend on your feet will decrease how much you work your legs.
+Decreasing the long periods, you spend on your feet will decrease how much you work your legs.

 If you get out of that standing position regularly, you put less stress on your legs, so your legs end up feeling fresher for when it’s time to run.

 2. Minimize Driving

-A lot of times when you end up driving, it puts a lot of stress on the body.
-The body ends up being put into a position that ends up tightening common muscles that affect running.
+A lot of times, when you end up driving, it puts a lot of stress on the body.
+The body ends up in a position that tightens common muscles that affect running.

 In most work settings, you are either having to stand or end up having to sit.
 With both of these postures, you want to minimize long stretches of both of them (especially on run days).

 I did not mention earlier that both Driving and sitting lead to your mid-back stiffening up.
-Sitting for a long period ends up affecting a lot of the muscles that are involved muscles that tighten up when driving.
-What I did not mention earlier is both driving and sitting lead to your mid-back stiffening up as well.
-It oftentimes ends up leading to lots of thoracic spine decrease in movement, which ends up affecting your running especially when you pick up the pace.
+Sitting for a long period ends up affecting a lot of the muscles that are involved in driving.
+It often leads to lots of thoracic spine decreases in movement, affecting your running, especially when you pick up the pace.

 Now have a great run.

 I put together a program to balance out the body to help with running called Corrective Exercises for Running Injury-free.
 You can check it out here.

 Rick Kaselj, MS